taylorzhangyx/taylorzhangyx.github.io.old/knowNotes/Cache.md

 - Persistence to disk, by default.
 - Transactions with optimistic locking ([WATCH/MULTI/EXEC](https://redis.io/topics/transactions))
     - The lock in the redis will make sure only one operation is executed at the same time even multiple clients are running
-    - It's a all or nothing protocal which guarantees that the redis transaction is atomic
+    - It's a all or nothing protocol which guarantees that the redis transaction is atomic
     - The [optimistic locking](https://redis.io/topics/transactions#cas) using watching to abort the transaction to avoid the race condition when 2 or more clients try to modify the same field at the same time.
 - [Pub/sub](https://redis.io/topics/pubsub).
 Extremely fast.
     - Uses the observable pattern to build a publisher and subscriber structure to decouple the server and client.
-This kind of decoupling is enabling the flxibility of the client to listen and subscribe to many publishers at once where the publishers are hosting in different caching servers.
+This kind of decoupling is enabling the flexibility of the client to listen and subscribe to many publishers at once where the publishers are hosting in different caching servers.
 - Values up to 512MB in size (memcached limited to 1MB per key)
 - Lua scripting (as of 2.6)
 - [Built in clustering](https://redis.io/topics/cluster-tutorial) (as of 3.0)
-    - Redis Cluster provides a way to run a Redis installation where data is automatically sharded across multiple Redis nodes.
+    - Redis Cluster provides a way to run a Redis installation where data is automatically shard across multiple Redis nodes.
     - The ability to automatically split your dataset among multiple nodes.
     - The ability to continue operations when a subset of the nodes are experiencing failures or are unable to communicate with the rest of the cluster.